peteroupc/html3dutil/doc/H3DU.Math.md

 * `v2` (Type: Array.&lt;Number>)<br>
     The second vector to interpolate.
 * `factor` (Type: Number)<br>
     A value from 0 through 1.
 Closer to 0 means closer to v1, and closer to 1 means closer to v2.
-For a nonlinear interpolation, define a function that takes a value from 0 through 1 and returns a value from 0 through 1, and pass the result of that function to this method.
-For an inverted version of an interpolation function, set the factor to 1 minus that factor, then to 1 minus the result of the interpolation function with that factor, then pass that factor to this method.
-See the examples in the documentation for <a href="H3DU.Math.md#H3DU.Math.vec3lerp">H3DU.Math.vec3lerp</a>.
+For a nonlinear interpolation, define a function that takes a value from 0 through 1 and generally returns a value from 0 through 1, and pass the result of that function to this method.
+See the examples in the documentation for <a href="H3DU.Math.md#H3DU.Math.vec3lerp">H3DU.Math.vec3lerp</a> for examples of interpolation functions.

 #### Return Value